Chapter 5: Certificates

 Departments considering program prerequisites should consult with

-- If a proposed major includes coursework from another department or could overlap the programmatic offerings of another department, departments should engage in conversations with that department, get agreement that the course is acceptable, and describe the conversation in CurricUNET.
+- If a proposed major includes coursework from another department or could overlap the programmatic offerings of another department, departments should engage in conversations with that department, get agreement that the course or program is acceptable, and describe the conversation in CurricUNET with contact details (names, dates, method of contact such as phone, email, face to face meeting).

 Program Learning Outcomes Mapping